DallanQ/race_for_the_galaxy/QA.md

 It is simultaneous.
 Both players lay a card down and flip them up at the same time.
 If either player is choosing not to develop, the card should be taken back into the player's hand instead of flipped over.
 As long as the players are acting in good faith this should not be a problem.
 If you find it a problem, players can secretly write down their intentions in important cases like this one.

 [question-on-discounts](https://boardgamegeek.com/thread/3283864/question-on-discounts)

-> Can I stack the discounts from Rebel Cantina, Rebel Pact, and Rebel Alliance when settling a military world as a non-military world?

-Some powers enable you to settle military worlds by paying, like you do for non-military worlds.
-You can only use one of them to settle a world.
-Other powers modify the cost, and you can use any number of those.
-For example, Replicant Robots or Rebel Pact.
-You could use both of those modifier powers with either Rebel Cantina or Rebel Alliance.

 [draft-sample-rounds-of-play-posted](https://boardgamegeek.com/thread/517610/draft-sample-rounds-of-play-posted)